Willythepo0h/Cocolisap-app/README.md

 # 📱 Cocolisap Detector (WIP)

-A mobile app built with **React Native (Expo)** that uses **instance segmentation** to detect *Cocolisap* infestations from captured images.
+A mobile app built with **React Native (Expo)** that uses YOLOv5 **instance segmentation** to detect *Cocolisap* infestations from captured or uploaded images.
 This tool supports field use with role-based access, geolocation tagging, and backend integration for data processing and visualization.

 > ⚠️ **Note:** This repository is private and under active development.
 Not yet ready for public release.